UnforgivenPL/help-me-decide/rest/specs.md

 400 when the dataset has an error or there is no dataset 409 when identical dataset already exists
 422 when the dataset contains two or more items with different ids, but the same features (response will be json with an array of whatever ids are duplicates)
+422 when the dataset contains items which do not have required features (response will be json map with keys as features and values as arrays of ids that are incorrect)
 (not yet: 409 when the definition does not match the dataset)

 ## `DELETE /dataset/{id}`